4GeeksAcademy/react-tutorial-exercises/exercises/02-maping-array-to-li/README.md

 ## 💡 Hint:

-+ You can use the second parameter of the map function as a `key` to uniquely identify each html item.
++ You can use the second parameter of the map function as a `key` to uniquely identify each HTML item.